-- Criticality of the circuit Is it one of a few circuits connecting a large group of demand or generation? - Time of year Severe weather in winter significantly increases the likelihood of a circuit being recalled to service and can materially affect the time taken to do so. - Demand and generation left at single circuit risk. - Post fault actions When securing an Outage requiring post fault drops from generation. - Nuclear Site Licence obligations.
+- Criticality of the circuit Is it one of a few circuits connecting a large group of demand or generation or fundamental to System Restoration? - Time of year Severe weather in winter significantly increases the likelihood of a circuit being recalled to service and can materially affect the time taken to do so. - Demand and generation left at single circuit risk. - Post fault actions When securing an Outage requiring post fault drops from generation. - Nuclear Site Licence obligations.